SamuelSwartzberg/flashcardifying_text_temp/inf.md

 By default, HTTP is stateless, ergo technologies such as cookies exist to enable state.

+######### Content Negotiation

+Content Negotiation is a mechanism of HTTP that allows serving different versions of a document at the same URI depending on the prefrences of the user agent.
+The headers for content negotiation are Accept and Accept-Language, Accept-Charset, Accept-Encoding

 ######## CDN

 CDN = content delivery network or content distribution network